Updated: January 14, 2026

 - Select your moving date with the company you've chosen.
 Once the timing is confirmed, make sure to:

-- Put together your company’s moving plan.
-This would be a great action item for your task force.
-Although every company’s plan will be different, consider including:
+- Put together a master moving plan.
+This would be a great action item for your taskforce.
+Although every company's plan will be different, consider including:

 - Clients – Make sure to explain how (and if) this will affect the way they interact with your organization.